Eddie Palmieri: Early life

-First recordings
+Career

 In 1961, Palmieri founded the band Conjunto La Perfecta, which featured singer Ismael Quintana.
-Apart from the big bands, at the beginning of the decade the Pachanga was the Latin dance craze.
-Essential to the Charanga style is the five key wooden flute and at least two violins.
+Apart from the big bands, at the beginning of the decade, the Pachanga was the Latin dance craze.
+Essential to the Charanga style is the five-key wooden flute and at least two violins.
 Palmieri decided to replace the violins with two trombones for a heavier sound.

-Two key elements to the 'Palmieri' sound were trombonists Barry Rogers (who was very influential as well as guitarist Bob Bianco, with whom Palmieri studied harmony to the fourth chords sound that Palmieri is known for) and Brazilian-born José Rodrígues.
-Together they were responsible for many of the 'head' arrangements, mambos and moñas that the band recorded.
-George Castro (flute), Manny Oquendo (bongó and timbales), Tommy López (conga) and Dave Pérez (bass) rounded out the group.
-To this day, the group is known as one of the swingingest, most danceable, innovative and influential groups of that period.
+Two key elements to the 'Palmieri' sound were trombonist Barry Rogers as well as guitarist Bob Bianco, with whom Palmieri studied the advanced harmonic concepts of Russian music theoretician Joseph Schillinger.
+Rogers would also expose Palmieri to the work of then John Coltrane pianist McCoy Tyner whose use of chord voicings in fourths became a signature of Palmieri's sound.
+Rogers, alongside Brazilian-born José Rodrígues, were also responsible for many of the 'head' arrangements, mambos, and moñas that the band employed in live performances and eventually recorded.
+George Castro (flute), Manny Oquendo (bongó and timbales), Tommy López (conga), and Dave Pérez (bass) rounded out the group.
+To this day, the group is known as one of the swingingest, most danceable, innovative, and influential groups of that period.

-Palmieri experimented by including a touch of jazz in his recordings, and incorporating a popular Cuban rhythm known as mozambique.
-Lo Que Traigo Es Sabroso (What I Bring is Saucy) and Mozambique are just two examples of his use of this rhythm.
-Seeking a bigger and punchier sound, Palmieri disbanded the band in 1968.